Ky-Mani Marley: Career

 While a teenager, Marley started rapping and deejaying.
 His first single was "Unnecessary Badness".
 He became inspired as a singer after being asked to sing a hook to a song during a recording session at a studio in Miami.
 Marley soon began experimenting with laying tracks, at times with his brothers Stephen, Julian, and Damian.

-Marley signed to Shang Records where he recorded his debut album in 1996, Like Father Like Son, and several singles: "Judge Not" with Patra, followed by "Dear Dad" (which topped the British reggae charts), "Who The Cap Fit (remix)", and "Sensimelia", all of which added to his growing reputation in the new generation of reggae musicians.
-In 1997, Marley joined forces with Pras of the Fugees, on "Avenue", a hit cover of Eddy Grant's "Electric Avenue".
+Marley signed to Shang Records where he recorded his debut album in 1996, Like Father Like Son, and several singles: "Judge Not" with Patra, followed by "Dear Dad" (which topped the British reggae charts), "Who the Cap Fit (remix)", and "Sensimelia", all of which added to his growing reputation in the new generation of reggae musicians.
+In 1997, Marley joined forces with Refugee Camp All-Stars and Pras of the Fugees, on "Avenues", a hit cover of Eddy Grant's "Electric Avenue".
 Marley appeared at international music showcase Midem when it was held in Miami for the first time.
 At the Cameo Theatre, Marley performed a set which was aired live by the Caribbean News Agency to 36 countries.

 Marley became the subject of a bidding war.
 He signed with Gee Street/V2 Records in 1997 where he completed a collaboration with label mate P.M.
 Dawn on the single "Gotta Be Movin' On Up".

 Marley's next recording was the 2000 release, The Journey.
 In 2001, he released his third studio album Many More Roads, which was nominated for a Grammy Award, and went on tour.
 In 2004 he released his fourth studio album, Milestone.
 In 2007, he released Radio.
 Also in 2007, Marley joined Van Halen on tour as their opening act.
 In 2015, he released another album, Maestro.

 In 2019, Marley collaborated with XXXTentacion, Stefflon Don, and Vybz Kartel on the single "Royalty".
 He also appeared in the music video, which was filmed after the death of XXXTentacion.

 Marley's acting work included lead roles in the Jamaican films Shottas and One Love.

-Personal life

-Marley is married to Janie E. K. Green.